 8 AM - 12 PM Saturday & Sunday

 Closed Borough Holidays

 The Recycling Center is located behind Rumson Borough Hall at the foot of Avenue of Two Rivers, next to the municipal boat ramp.
-The center is CLOSED on the following holidays: New Year's Day, Easter Sunday, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day.
+The Recycling Center is CLOSED on ALL BOROUGH HOLIDAYS.

 The Recycling Center is for recycling only!!!
 No trash, bulk, brush, nor hazardous household waste is permitted to be left at the Recycling Center.
 Violators will be fined.

 Curbside bulk pickups are done by appointment only.
 You are allowed two bulk pickups per year, with a limit of 5 cubic yards per pickup.
 Please schedule your pickup at least one week in advance.